 A pavement café licence authorises a person who operates a business supplying food or drink (in or from premises) to place temporary furniture on a public area for use by customers.

-How to apply for a Pavement Café Licence?
+How to apply

 To apply for a Pavement Café Licence you will need to provide us with the following information: